This blog may contain affiliate links. Read our disclosure policy for more info.

 On holiday you don’t have the time for that.
 That’s why we always join food tours, and particularly at the start of our visit.
-You’ll find out the best dishes and places to enjoy them, as well as pick your guide’s brain for all the awesome things to do in Vancouver!
+You’ll find out the best dishes and places to enjoy them, as well as pick your guide’s brain for all the other places you check out while you’re here.

 It’s a win-win (especially in a city as big as Vancouver!).
 To us, a food tour is a great addition to any Vancouver itinerary.

 It’s super easy!

-We love going on 8-day hikes in the wilderness, but sometimes we just want to enjoy ourselves.
+We love going on hikes around Vancouver, but sometimes we just want to enjoy ourselves.
 To us, getting toured around a city all while getting fed yummy foods along the way is an awesome way to spend a day.
-It’s zero stress and a great way to get into the holiday spirit – even if it’s not Christmas!
+It’s zero stress and the perfect way to get into the holiday spirit – even if it’s not Christmas!

 Try something new

 On food tours, you’re usually ordered a dish and asked to try it.
 Maybe it’s something you wouldn’t normally order, but you’ll probably love it anyway!
 It’s an easy way to get outside your comfort zone and try something new, even if it’s something you’ve never tried before.

 A food tour is without a doubt one of the best things to do in Vancouver!